magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 But wait a minute.
 We've [already parsed those arguments][21] on the CLJS side of the `calculate` function and we don't want to parse them again.
-To reach this DRY objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.
+To reach this [DRY][36] objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.